 - Who had the authority to make the change?

-The section on evaluation includes monitoring, measurement, and analysis, internal audits and management review.
-All familiar topics with some subtle changes.
-Performance evaluation covers many of the areas previously featured in Clause 8 of the 2008 version.
-Requirements for monitoring, measurement, analysis, and evaluation are covered and you will need to consider what needs to be measured, methods employed, when data should be analyzed and reported on and at what intervals.
+The section on evaluation includes monitoring, measurement, and analysis, internal audits, and management review.
+Requirements for monitoring, measurement, analysis, and evaluation are covered and you will need to consider what needs to be measured, methods employed, when data should be analyzed and reported on, and at what intervals.
 Documented information that provides evidence of this must be retained.
 There is now an emphasis on directly seeking out information that relates to how customers view the organization.
 Organizations must actively seek out information on customer perception.
-This can be achieved in a number of ways including satisfaction surveys, analysis of market share, and through complaints logged.
+This can be achieved in a number of ways including satisfaction surveys, analysis of market share, and complaints lodged.
 There is now an explicit requirement that organizations must show how the analysis and evaluation of this data are used, especially with regards to the need for improvements to the QMS.
-Internal audits must also be conducted and this is largely unchanged from those in the 2008 version.
-There are additional requirements relating to defining the ‘audit criteria’ and ensuring the results of the audits are reported to ‘relevant’ management’.
-Management reviews are still required but there are additional requirements including the consideration of changes in external and internal issues that are relevant to the QMS.
+As with other ISO standards, Internal audits must also be conducted.
+There are requirements relating to defining the ‘audit criteria’ and ensuring the results of the audits are reported to ‘relevant’ management’.
+Management reviews are required.
 Documented information must be retained as evidence of management reviews.

 9.2 Internal Audit.